What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 - Exterior walls and roof

-- Common HVAC and mechanical systems
+- Common plumbing and electrical systems

 But the statute specifically carves out key interior items.

-What the Association Does Not Insure Under Florida Statute 718.111(11)
+What the Association Does NOT Insure

 The master policy generally does not cover: